MikaelHoegsgaard/mikaelhoegsgaard.github.io/index.md

 # Publications
 Work by my incredible Co-Authors and me.
+Thanks to my co-authors for all the hard work and learning me so much.

 ### 2025